-and and an Ensure that photographic consent has been supplied by parents Not use their own mobile phones or cameras to take photographs/videos of pupils without prior consent from the Head teacher.
-They should normally use a school issued camera or iPad/tablet instead Not give out their personal mobile phone numbers to pupils Not normally contact a pupil using their personal device Not share personal social media details with pupils Not use their own personal social media accounts to share information regarding school, the visit or pupils.
+- Ensure that photographic consent has been supplied by parents - Not use their own mobile phones or cameras to take photographs/videos of pupils without prior consent from the Headteacher.
+They should normally use a school issued camera or iPad/tablet instead - Not give out their personal mobile phone numbers to pupils - Not normally contact a pupil using their personal device - Not share personal social media details with pupils - Not use their own personal social media accounts to share information regarding school, the visit or pupils.
 This includes uploading photographic images